 Usually, when immigrants come to a new country, they have very limited resources.
 Corner stores are indispensable in any neighbourhood, and the business model is tried, tested, and true.
-There’s the infrastructure and the resources available through the Chinese community and the support as well.
+There’s the infrastructure and the resources available through the Chinese community as well as the support.
 Immigrants don’t often have the privilege to undertake risks financially with uncharted territories business-wise.

 This, and simply — demand.
-These stores exists and thrive, not because people open them — but because we demand them.
-We want, and therefore, buy cheap plastic objects, and we like going to a huge shop where we can find everything we need under one roof for an affordable price.
+These stores exist and thrive — not because people open them — but because we demand them.
+We want, and therefore buy cheap plastic objects, and we like going to a huge shop where we can find everything we need under one roof for an affordable price.
 We are the ones that curate the shelves of these shops, not the Chinese, or the Pakistani, or anyone else.
 They are simply the messengers of our desires, and this one in concrete happens to be the desire for large quantities of cheap plastic goods and the convenience of having it close to home.

 The same goes for the phenomenon of Vietnamese people and nail salons.
 Being Vietnamese myself, I can tell you there is nothing inherently Vietnamese about manicures and pedicures, nor do we have an affinity towards nails.
 What has happened is simply the result of the response of one community towards the demands of another.
 Luckily in this case, no one — at least to my knowledge — is going around calling nail salons the Vietnamese.